PhD Candidate in Environmental Health Sciences

-I am a second year PhD student at UNCG in Dr. Raymann's microbiology lab.
+I am a fourth year PhD candidate at UNCG in Dr. Raymann's microbiology lab.
 We use the honey bee as a model organism because of its conserved and specialized gut microbiome.
 Additionally, I am interested in the honey bee reproductive system.
 I started my PhD directly from undergraduate graduation in 2018, in 2021 I was awarded a USDA Predoctoral Fellowship that lasts 3 years making my expected graduation Spring of 2024.
 I will be looking for an industry opportunity in NC starting in the Summer of 2024.

 Fargo, ND --> Greensboro, NC [1,380mi]

 Before coming to North Carolina, I attended North Dakota State University from 2014-2018.
 I obtained a Bachelor's of Science in biology along with minors in chemistry and psychology.
 NDSU's Antibiotic Discovery course taught me microbiology techniques and introduced me to research.
 In my last year at NDSU I worked as a research assistant in Dr. Julia Bowsher's lab.
 My focus was the effect of glyphosate (Roundup) on the honey bee spermatozoa.
 I was contracted through the Fargo USDA-ARS to work with Arun Rajamohan where I learned, and found my passion for, honey bees and reproductive toxicology.

 I was born and raised just outside of Bismarck, ND on a few acres of land.
 I grew up very familiar with animals, four wheelers and yard work.
 My mother and father still live in the same house I grew up in and my younger brother resides in Fargo.
 I attended Century High School where the science related AP classes drove me toward my biology degree and NDSU.